jfclere/httpd_websocket/README.md

-# Web socket and Apche httpd example for various tests.
+# Web socket and Apache httpd example for various tests.
 Apache httpd since 2.4.44 support since  the proxy check_trans hook that allows a better processing of the websocket upgrades.
 If your httpd is older use the patch: http://people.apache.org/~covener/patches/wstunnel-decline.diff